meghanaN3011/skylytics/README.md

-# 🌤️ Skylytics – Real-Time Weather App
+# 🌤️Skylytics – Real-Time Weather App

 Skylytics is a responsive React.js web application that provides real-time weather updates using the OpenWeather API.
 Built with Material UI, it offers a clean and modern user interface, allowing users to search for weather details of any city around the world.

-## 🚀 Features
+## 🚀Features

 - Real-time weather data fetching via OpenWeather API
 - Search functionality with error handling for invalid cities